Trust and Transparency Center

 - By following the instructions included in each promotional email from us to unsubscribe from that particular mailing.

 - By sending us a message through email or by mail to: Cisco Systems, Inc., Privacy Legal Department, 170 West Tasman Dr., San Jose, CA 95134, USA.
 Please be sure to include your name, email address, and specific, relevant information about the material you no longer wish to receive.

 - For short message services ("SMS Services"), by replying "STOP", "END", or "QUIT" to the SMS text message you have received.

 These choices do not apply to the receipt of mandatory service communications that are considered part of certain Solutions, which you may receive periodically unless you cancel the Solution in accordance with its terms and conditions.
 We may share your personal information with Cisco business partners or vendors, so they may share information about products or services that may be of interest to you.
 To opt-out of this sharing with third parties for their marketing purposes, click here.

 By using our websites or providing personal information to us, you agree that we may communicate with you electronically regarding security, privacy, and administrative issues relating to your use of the websites.
 If we learn of a security system's breach, we may attempt to notify you electronically by posting a notice on our websites or by sending an email to you.
 You may have a legal right to receive this notice in writing.
 To withdraw your consent from receiving electronic notice of a security breach, please notify us.

 Sharing Your Personal Information

-We may share your personal information for the purposes of operating our business, delivering, improving and customizing our Solutions, sending marketing and other communications related to our business, and for other legitimate purposes permitted by applicable law.
+We may share your personal information with third parties for the purposes of operating our business, delivering, improving and customizing our Solutions, sending marketing and other communications related to our business, and for other legitimate purposes permitted by applicable law or with your consent.
 We may share personal information in the following ways: